 Section 8 – The Office of Treasurer

-The Treasurer shall ultimately be responsible for the financial affairs of ASG.
+The Treasurer shall be ultimately responsible for the financial affairs of ASG.

 The Treasurer shall be required to be present at a minimum of eight (8) meetings of the Senate per semester.

 The Treasurer shall present a Financial Report as well as a complete budget for the remaining fiscal year no later than one (1) month after the first meeting of the fall and spring semesters.